fejikso/tabula_rasa_firefox_extension/README.md

 ### **Advanced Hotkey Configuration**

-If the built-in hotkey options are insufficient, you can set a fully custom shortcut directly through Firefox's Add-ons UI under **Keyboard Shortcuts**.
+If you need a key outside the provided dropdowns (for example using Meta or number keys), set a fully custom shortcut through Firefox's Add-ons UI under **Keyboard Shortcuts**.

 ## **📜 History**